-A 10-year crediting period is selected, with a forecasted starting date of 01 June 2007.
+A 10-year crediting period is selected, with a forecasted starting date of 01 June 2007, or on the date of registration of the CDM project activity, whichever is later.
 The starting date of the project activity is 01 June 2006 with an expected operational lifetime of 30 years.